xia0/OctoPrint-TerminalResponse/README.md

 # OctoPrint-TerminalResponse

 Monitors OctoPrint terminal for your defined regular expressions.
 When it detects a match, it will send your commands.
+Code is based off [OctoPrint-ActionCommandsPlugin by benlye](https://github.com/benlye/OctoPrint-ActionCommandsPlugin).

 ## Setup